 Oh, carpet, where to begin?
 We love the feel of cozy soft fibers under our toes, but when those fibers get wet, yuck!
 Of course, wet carpet feels nasty, but it’s also potentially dangerous.
-Not all types of carpet can develop mold and mildew easily, but when they do, they don’t just smell bad.
+Not all types of carpet can develop mold and mildew easily, but they don’t just smell bad when they do.
 Mold can destroy your subfloor.

-Laminate is some of the easiest flooring to install and it’s tremendously affordable—but it isn’t worth it one bit if it isn’t waterproof laminate flooring.
+Laminate is some of the easiest flooring to install and is tremendously affordable—but it isn’t worth it if it isn’t waterproof laminate flooring.
 If non-waterproof laminate is exposed to water, the moisture will eat away at the particleboard base and cause it to disintegrate.
 You’ll only be left with the veneer layer, which isn’t thick at all.